lf-/gankra.github.io/blah/fix-rust-pointers/index.md

 Here is my grand vision that will solve all of Rust's woes around "staying in unsafe pointer mode" and just generally dealing with offsets: If you write `~` instead of `.` it always does a raw pointer offset.

 That's it.
-Ok that's not just it but that's basically the whole idea.
+Ok that's not just it, but that's basically the whole idea.
 Let's start with some examples:

 ```rust ,ignore